 The nuts of the chinquapin are perfectly safe to consume.
 However like many foods, they should be eaten in moderation.
-The only lookalikes for the chinquapin, are the chestnut and horse chestnut trees, both having spiny burrs.
-The chestnut is also perfectly edible, however the horse chestnut (Aesculus hippocastanum) is not.
-They can usually be identified by shape and color of the nut, and also the reduction in the number of spines on the burr of a horse chestnut.
+The only lookalikes for the chinquapin, are the sweet chestnut and horse chestnut trees, both having spiny burrs.
+The chestnut is also perfectly edible, however, the horse chestnut (Aesculus hippocastanum) is toxic.
+They can usually be identified by the shape and color of the nut, and also the lower number of spines on the burrs of horse chestnut.

 The tree reaches fruiting maturity at around 4 years old, so don’t be surprised if you encounter a few young trees which don’t seem to hold any fruits.

 The chinquapin fruits begin to ripen in the fall, splitting open to reveal the nut within.
 Small mammals and birds are also particularly fond of the nuts, so you will need to time your foraging adventure correctly to get the best yield!
 Any nuts out of reach can sometimes be prompted with a small shake of the tree.
 However the chinquapin tree is sadly on the endangered species list, so foraging must be enacted very responsibly.

 Chinquapins can also be found on the west coast, from southern California, up to Washington.
 Inhabiting similar mountainous slopes two species of chinquapins from a different genus can be found here, the golden chinquapin (Chrysolepis chrysophylla) and also the bush chinquapin (Chrysolepis sempervirens).